 Variable Definition tablename A variable that is set to a tablename before the execsql tags can be run. pagename The name of the Content Server page being invoked. ftcmd A variable used in calls to CatalogManager. username A session variable that contains the name of the user who is currently logged in to the current session. password A session variable that contains the password of the user who is currently logged in to the current session. authusername A variable that you can set to the username of a user who you want to log in to Content Server.
 This can be sent to Content Server via a URL. authpassword A variable that you can set to the password of a user who you want to log in to Content Server.
-This can be sent to Content Server via a URL. currentACL A session variable that contains the ACLs that the current user belongs to. errno Error numbers reported by Content Server tags. С The asset type that a template formats.
+This can be sent to Content Server via a URL. currentACL A session variable that contains the ACLs that the current user belongs to. errno Error numbers reported by Content Server tags. context Reserved for future use in the render:calltemplate tag.
+For more information, see the Developer's Tag Reference . site The full name of the site, as stored in the name column of the Publication table.
+The site variable is set as a resarg in all of the Template and Site Entry assets.
+The site owns the Template and SiteEntry assets that you create within the site. sitepfx The site prefix (and short name of the site), as stored in the cs_prefix column of the Publication table. ft_ss An internal variable that is automatically set by Content Server to support communication with Satellite Server.
+When ft_ss is set to true, Content Server infers that a request is from Satellite Server. С The asset type that a template formats.
 CS-Direct sets this variable by default when you save the Template asset. cid The ID of the asset being rendered or formatted by a template. ct The value of a child template, if there is one.
-For a thorough explanation of child templates, see "Example 3: Using the ct Variable" on page 555. р The ID of an asset's parent page, if there is one. rendermode Specifies whether a page entry is to be delivered live, exported, or previewed.
+For a thorough explanation of child templates, see "Example 3: Using the ct Variable" on page 581. р The ID of an asset's parent page, if there is one.

+Variable Definition

+rendermode Specifies whether a page entry is to be delivered live, exported, or previewed.
 By default, rendermode is live.
 When you Export to Disk, or use the Preview function, CS-Direct automatically overrides the value of this variable with export or preview.
-This value is used internally and must not be modified. seid The ID of a SiteEntry asset. tid The ID of a Template asset. eid The ID of a CSElement asset, eid is available to the CSElement's root element.
+This value is used internally and must not be modified.

+seid The ID of a SiteEntry asset.

+tid The ID of a Template asset.

+eid The ID of a CSElement asset, eid is available to the CSElement's root element.